-1. The Romantics loved to make connections between the individual and the natural world.
+- 1. The Romantics loved to make connections between the individual and the natural world.
 Nature was supreme, and man should work with nature not against it.
 How does nature work for and/or against Victor and the Creature in this novel?
 Is Shelley trying to make a statement here?
-If so, what is she trying to say, if not, which character seems to be the most connected to nature and why?
+If so, what is she trying to say, if not, which of the two characters seems to be the most connected to nature and why?
 Explain using specific references from the novel.
-This response should be two (2) paragraphs in length and cite from the novel, i.e., (Shelley 62).

-2. Show how the characters exemplify the theme of loneliness in the novel through the repetition of images found with Victor, the creature, and even Robert.
+This response should be two (2) paragraphs in length and include quotations and citations from the novel, i.e., (Shelley 62). - 2.
+Show how the characters exemplify the theme of loneliness in the novel through the repetition of images found with Victor, the creature, and even Robert.
 Explain using specific references from the novel.
-This response should be two (2) paragraphs in length and cite from the novel, i.e., (Shelley 62).
+This response should be two (2) paragraphs in length and include quotations and citations from the novel, i.e., (Shelley 62).

-Do not forget to mark instances throughout the text, not just the first half of the text.
+Do not forget to annotate instances throughout the text, not just the first half of the text.
 Proper MLA format is required for both responses!!